5 Best Teva Hiking Sandals in 2026

 What makes it the best?

-The Hydratek’s plush midsole allowed us to stay long hours on foot.
-Our durometer shows it's 18.9 HA, which is by far the lowest we’ve ever measured in the lab for hiking sandals.
+The Hydratrek’s plush midsole allowed us to stay long hours on foot.
+Our durometer shows it's 39.2 AC, which is among the lowest we’ve ever measured in the lab for hiking sandals.

 However, we recommend more protective closed sandals for more intense hikes and water sports to avoid scratching or bumping the feet against rocks and other hazards.